KeanuVentura/CookingUpInsights/README.md

 ## Framing a Prediction Problem

-> “What grows together, goes together”
+> “What grows together, goes togethe”
 > — Tina, *The Bear*

 For my project, I plan to **predict the number of calories in a recipe** based on features known before the nutritional information is calculated.
-This is a **regression problem** because the response variable(calories) is continous.
+This is a **regression problem** because the response variable (calories) is continous.
 The metrics I'm choosing to evalute my model are **Root Mean Squared Error** (RMSE) and **R²**.
 For the features I would know at the time of prediction, I decided to stray away from features like the full nutrition breakdown (e.g., fat, sugar) as they would only be known after calories are already calculated.
 Thus, I selected features such as ***n_ingredients*** and **minutes**.

 ## Baseline Model

+> “Start from scratch.
+Make it clean.
+Make it simple”
+> — Marcus, *The Bear*

 ## Final Model

+> “This is not a sprint.
+It’s a marathon, and we’re learning every single day”
+> — Carmy, *The Bear*

 ## Fairness Analysis

+> “You don't get to decide how people feel”
+> — Sydney, *The Bear*

 To assess fairness in my model, I compared its performance across two groups: